 Ruby is one of the oldest known minerals in the world.
 Its English name is derived from the Latin word “ruber” which means “red.”
 It is also the historical gemstone of July.
 Only one other stone was widely considered July’s birthstone: onyx.
-Although not as prestigious as the ruby, onyx is a great stone in its own right.
+Although not as prestigious as the ruby crystal, the onyx stone is great in its own right.
 Let us examine the history of the ruby as a birthstone and see how it remained in its position, unlike so many stones in other months.

 According to Kunz, however, there were only a couple of cultures that accepted ruby as the stone of July: the Polish and the Russian.
 Still, he claims that Arabs designated carnelian as the stone of July.
 It would appear that the stone of July has to be red, right?
 Not entirely.

 Kunz lists the onyx stone as the historical stone for July.
 How did a black stone end up as the stone of July for so many cultures across different eras?
 The answer is not easy to obtain.

 Let us talk colors first.
 One of the reasons why ruby was probably chosen to be July’s stone is due to its color and how it can symbolically represent something.
 In medieval art, black represented death, sin, devilry, and hell.
 This is why many older depictions of Satan are not red as we see today but pitch-black.
 While hell is hot, it is probably not why onyx was seen as a July stone.
 However, some of onyx’s color is on a positive note.
 For instance, in the mid-17th treatise Gemmarius Fidelius, the author writes, “the onyx is a pretious [sic] gemme which represents the candour and beautie of mans nayl.”